fair3n/goggle-forms-svelte/README.md

 > Server will be runngin on localhost:5000

 ## Docker Compose
-Will run App and Api with a mongoDB Docker as on your computer (sudo needed for docker cmd).
+Will run App and Api with a mongoDB Docker on your computer (sudo needed for docker cmd).

 In `docker-compose.yml`, change the line 20 according to you IP.
 ```